 A common way for a person to get into danger of HTO problems is to drive while they are under revocation for a DUI offense.
 As you can see, a conviction for Driving Under Revocation will be considered one of the three strikes toward reaching Habitual Traffic Offender status.
 In this way, a person can accumulate two of their three strikes in a short period of time should they try to drive and get stopped after a first DUI offense.

 You can also be designated an HTO for receiving a large number of less serious traffic charges.
 For example, 10 or more convictions for violations that are four points or more, or 18 convictions for three points or more, within five years, will result in you being designated a Habitual Traffic Offender.

+If you have been charged with HTO, or are in danger of being designated HTO, please call our office for a free consultation regarding what can be done to protect your driving privileges.
+And again, never plead guilty to any serious traffic offense without obtaining advice from a qualified Colorado attorney that practices in this very specialized field.
 Having an experienced DUI defense attorney will help you to minimize the penalties that you face at sentencing.
 If you cannot avoid a conviction for an HTO offense, we will fight to keep you out of jail, and present your situation in the best possible light to the judge.

 If you and your lawyer can present evidence that there is a mistake on your driving record that would prevent you from being designated as a habitual traffic offender, this is a valid and effective legal defense to raise with the court.